dwd-fe/glovebox/README.md

 # Introduction
 This is a library targets 2D hardware-acclerated graphic rendering.
-This is useful in data presentation scenarios.
+This is useful in data presentation scenario

+#Installation
+> npm i glovebox -S

 #Example Custom Component
 ```typescript
 class Triangle extends Drawable {